calcode/calcode.github.io/_posts/2014-09-15-hello-jekyll.md

 So, we're now up and running on GitHub, with Poole as the template of choice for Jekyll.

 Migrating from WordPress is a breeze when you make use of some of the useful apps out there for doing exactly that.
 Interested?
 There is a great post from [leon Paternoster](http://www.leonpaternoster.com/2013/06/moving-from-wordpress-to-jekyll/) that explains all.

+However, if you are less code savvy - there is a great windows app that does it in a flash [wpXml2Jekyll](https://github.com/theaob/wpXml2Jekyll) - pick it up on GitHub.